raghavtalwar/Red-Team-Operations/66 - Blue Team/Evidence of execution.md

 ## UserAssist

 ### Tool
+- Parsing required

 ### Location
+- Stored in NTUser.dat whereas MUICache is stored in USRClass.dat

 ### Overview
 - Per user evidence of execution artefact for GUI Programs
-	- Stored in NTUser.dat whereas
+	- Stored in NTUser.dat whereas MUICache is stored in USRClass.dat

+- *Purpose:*

+- *Usage:*

 ### Limitations